www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

 * [ ] Add to `Constraint Rating Report` the info, if the solution is complete or not.
 * [ ] Consider nesting main editor menu for fields with the same prefix like solution.
 # Done Tasks
+* [x] Double check test data by hand.
+    * [x] Use generated names for students instead of numbers, as to make the example more real world likish by styling.
 * [x] Check and correct the problem definition
     * [x] `. then(hasMinimumSize(1))` is not correct, as it can never be triggered by definition.
     * [x] Disallow hasMinimumSize with an argument < 2 in general.